shubham399/ComputerDummies/sendgrid-php/USAGE.md

 A domain whitelabel allows you to remove the via or sent on behalf of message that your recipients see when they read your emails.
 Whitelabeling a domain allows you to replace sendgrid.net with your personal sending domain.
 You will be required to create a subdomain so that SendGrid can generate the DNS records which you must give to your host provider.
 If you choose to use Automated Security, SendGrid will provide you with 3 CNAME records.
 If you turn Automated Security off, you will be given 2 TXT records and 1 MX record.

 Domain whitelabels can be associated with (i.e. assigned to) subusers from a parent account.
 This functionality allows subusers to send mail using their parent's whitelabels.
 To associate a whitelabel with a subuser, the parent account must first create the whitelabel and validate it.
-The the parent may then associate the whitelabel via the subuser management tools.
+The parent may then associate the whitelabel via the subuser management tools.

 For more information on whitelabeling, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/index.html)